Where to Get Help?

 5. Try to resume your normal life

-Try to resume your normal routines and activities where possible, as soon as you are able to do so.
+Try to resume your regular routines and activities where possible, as soon as you are able to do so.
 Individuals suffering from traumatic stress tend to stop social and work activities, which serve to provide structure and meaning to their day.

 6. Acceptance